Introduction to quantum groups: 6a. Gaussian laws

 On the other hand, the numbers $|\mathcal P_2(k)|$ are given by exactly the same formula.
 Indeed, in order to have matching pairings of $k$, our exponent $k=\circ\bullet\bullet\circ\ldots$ must be uniform, consisting of $p$ copies of $\circ$ and $p$ copies of $\bullet$, with $p=|k|/2$.
 But then the matching pairings of $k$ correspond to the permutations of the $\bullet$ symbols, as to be matched with $\circ$ symbols, and so we have $p!$ such matching pairings.
 Thus, we have the same formula as for the moments of $c$, and we are led to the conclusion in the statement. \end{proof}

-We should mention that the above proof is just one proof among others, designed for a reader having 0 background or almost in probability.
-There is a lot of interesting mathematics behind the complex Gaussian variables, whose knowledge can avoid some of the above computations, and we recommend here any good probability book.
+We should mention that the above proof is just one proof among others.
+There is a lot of interesting mathematics behind the complex Gaussian variables, whose knowledge can avoid some of the above computations, and we recommend some reading here.

 By getting back now to the unitary group $U_N$, with the above results in hand we can formulate our first concrete result about it, as follows:

 \begin{theorem} For the unitary group $U_N$, the main character